Updated: Feb 10, 2021

 As one of the few locations for Americans to travel this season, there are some things that you should know about visiting St Croix and the US Virgin Islands for the 2020/2021 Winter season.
+So, we’ve put together some St Croix COVID-19 travel tips.

-If you absolutely cannot get a test prior to travel (we don’t recommend it), you will be required to self-quarantine for a period of 14 days or until you receive a COVID-19 negative test result after arrival in the Territory.
 Testing is readily available on a walk-in basis at places like Plessen Urgent Care in Sunny Isles (open 7 days a week; $95/PCR test and they take most insurance.)

 No Mask, No Service.
 Masks are required to be worn inside all public spaces including stores, restaurants, hotel lobbies, taxis, etc. There is a first time fine of $50 and subsequent fines of $100 for violating this mandate.